skym97/IntroToProg-Python-Final/README.md

 Employee Ratings is designed to streamline the performance evaluation process.
 Key objectives include:
 - Providing a centralized system for employee performance records.
-- Allowing managers to submit and update ratings through an API.
+- Allowing managers to submit and update ratings efficiently.
 - Enabling data-driven insights into team performance.

 ## Features